 ABOUT HER:

-I grew up in a creative household and a surrounding village of craftsman, farmers, army folk and teacher It was a real community, set deep in the heart of Somerset in the UK.
-Songwriting was a natural and passionate part of my life, recording and scribbling down lyrics, singing in tape recorders and playing out as much as I could, in nearby towns.
-I have also an active interest in alternative art forms, intuitive and alternative processes such as meditation and guided writing which have inspired and fuelled my deep passion for songwriting, recording and performing.
-Having spent the past decade in Asia, I zipped all over from Asia to Europe.
+"I grew up in a creative household and a nearby village of craftsman, farmers, army folk and teachers.
+It was a real community, set deep in the heart of Somerset, UK.
+Songwriting was a natural part of life, recording and scribbling down lyrics, singing in tape recorders and playing out!
+I also have an interest in alternative art forms and alternative processes such as guided writing.
 It's been a lot of fun to record, compose, do guest spots and short tours.
-I have done this independently of a record label, it has been amazing.
+I have done this independently of a record label."

 Opening Act for: